Hadzic83/Jackbox-Audience-Maker/readme.md

 Some Jackbox games require a certain number of audience members to achieve trophies.
 This application creates the desired number of audience members for your session.
 Simply enter the room code and number of audience members to create.

-## Known Issues

-1. The code does not currently work in headless mode.

 ## Acknowledgements

 This project is made possible by: